Plane crash tv showing one mans dream to start an airline with no money and no routes

 With no airports and no routes, Kazi has to kiss goodbye to his ATR lease effectively killing his reputation with Aircraft leasing companies.

 Things were not looking great for Firnas Airways.

 Thankfully John Brayford steps in and gives Kazi a wake-up call in a kebab restaurant in London during which possibly the most cringe-worthy line in the entire programme was uttered.
 John Brayford pointed out to Kazi that one of the airports said that they felt Kazi didn’t look as if he was there to do business to which Kazi replied: “it was Polo Ralph Lauren though”.
-Kazi was over an hour late to that meeting that saw Kazi like a petulant child who was being told off by his head teacher.
+Kazi was over an hour late to that meeting that saw Kazi act like a petulant child who was being told off by his headteacher.

-Enter businessman extraordinaire and former Links Air boss Jon Ibboston who after seeing an opportunity to offload one his Jetstream 31 aircraft convinced Kazi to buy the aircraft (formerly G-LNKS) which had been hangered in South Wales since Links Air had their operators certificate revoked by the UK Civil Aviation Authority.
+Enter businessman extraordinaire and former Links Air boss Jon Ibboston who after seeing an opportunity to offload one his Jetstream 31 aircraft convinced Kazi to buy the aircraft (formerly G-LNKS) which had been hangared in South Wales since Links Air had their operators certificate revoked by the UK Civil Aviation Authority.
 Jon Ibbotson is also the pilot.

 The aircraft was promptly registered onto the Guernsey-based 2 register as 2-LCXO to allow it to fly, not for commercial purposes, so investors could see it.
 As Ibbotson points out, even Richard Branson started off with one aircraft, the difference, of course, is that Richard Branson started with a Boeing 747 flying transatlantic.
 Kazi is starting with a 19 seat turboprop with no routes.